alexanderchuranov/Metaresc/README.md

 array.
 In most cases this declaration implies limited length NULL-terminated static string, but in some cases user might want to serialize this field as an array of characters.
-Standard declaration of the array will considered as a second case.
+Standard declaration of the array will be considered as a second case.
 For limited length NULL-terminated static strings user should use either keyword CHAR_ARRAY or declare custom type.
 Example as follows: